 Do we have the right team to make this product launch happen?
 How are we going to market the new functionality?
 When do we need to update our support website?
 Should we train sales?

 The volley of questions was understandable.
 Think about a major launch, such as bringing a big new product integration to market — especially one that involves well-known, third-party partners.
 It is a massive, cross-functional undertaking with seemingly infinite questions to be asked and answered.

 At Aha!, we know that a solid plan is critical to getting that work done.
 We talk to hundreds of product managers each week and know we are not alone in this belief.
 But sometimes these conversations highlight a common confusion.
 Not everyone is clear on the type of plan that is needed.

 Do you need a product plan or a project plan — or both?
 You might be surprised by how many product builders get caught up in the nuances of this question.

 The differences are subtle.
 But they are also important.
 Let’s use that “big integration” example to explain.
 You would need a product plan to define the product requirements.
 But you would also need a project plan to account for all of the work and deliverables to get the entire company and partner ready to launch the new functionality and customer experience.

 In the most basic terms, each plan answers a simple question:

-- The project plan answers the questions “how do we deliver a complete (and delightful) new customer experience?”
+- The project plan answers the question, “how do we deliver a complete and delightful new customer experience?”